Sisters of Charity Timeline

 1846 Thirty-three Sisters, about half of those on mission in New York, establish an independent community under the jurisdiction of the Archbishop of New York.
 They elect Sr. Elizabeth Boyle as their leader.
 The rest of the Sisters choose to return to their Emmitsburg roots.
 The Sisters remaining in New York have the care of three orphanages, three academies and three parish schools.

 1847 Sisters borrow money to buy property at McGown’s Pass, near present-day 107 St. and Fifth Avenue, and begin building a motherhouse, novitiate and girls’ academy—the first Mount Saint Vincent.

-1849 The new community opens its first 2 missions, as huge numbers of Irish immigrants come to America in the wake of the potato famine.
+1849 The new community opens its first two missions, as huge numbers of Irish immigrants come to America in the wake of the potato famine.
 Four Sisters with lay medical colleagues begin St. Vincent’s Hospital in Manhattan, to care for victims of the cholera epidemic.

 1856 City of New York takes over land at McGown’s Pass for proposed Central Park.
-Mount Saint Vincent relocates to Font Hill, Forrest estate in Riverdale (1857–1859).
+Mount Saint Vincent relocates to Font Hill, Forrest Estate in Riverdale (1857–1859).

 1862 Sisters nurse Civil War wounded in St. Joseph’s Military Hospital, former site of MSV in Central Park.
 The hospital closes in 1865.